Are you ready?

 - I can afford all of the costs of surgery, including the non-monetary cost of recovery time.

-If you are interested in any one of these procedures a Plastic Surgeon is the appropriate choice.
-Plastic Surgeons are physicians with specific training in both cosmetic and reconstructive procedures from head to toe.
+Plastic surgeons are physicians with specific training in both cosmetic and reconstructive procedures from head to toe.

-How a doctor becomes a Plastic Surgeon.
-To become certified by the American Board of Plastic Surgery (ABPS), a doctor must complete a specialized surgical residency after medical school, and complete an approved, supervised two-to-three year plastic surgery residency before being eligible to take an extensive set of written and oral board exams.
-Plastic Surgery training and board exams include extensive attention to aesthetic and cosmetic issues as well as reconstructive concerns.
-Qualified Board Certified Plastic Surgeons may then apply for membership in the American Society of Plastic Surgeons (ASPS).
+How a doctor becomes a plastic surgeon — to become certified by the American Board of Plastic Surgery (ABPS), a doctor must complete a specialized surgical residency after medical school, and complete an approved, supervised 2 – 3-year plastic surgery residency before being eligible to take an extensive set of written and oral board exams.
+Plastic surgery training and board exams include extensive attention to aesthetic and cosmetic issues, as well as reconstructive concerns.
+Qualified board-certified plastic surgeons may then apply for membership in the American Society of Plastic Surgeons (ASPS).

 - ABPS – The American Board of Plastic Surgery